gvwilson/sensibleadventures/misc/bear-02.md

 Noxy glanced at the door.
 Her blood instantly went cold.

 "It can't be..." she whispered.
 She grabbed the prince's arm.
-"Lormay... look!"
+"Thokmay... look!"
 The prince looked where she was pointing.
 The smile dropped off his face like a hanged man dropping from a gallows.

 "Your Highness!"
 The portly woman striding toward them with a